Peer2Peer Series on Teaching & Technology

 Thursday, Mar 7, 2019 | 3:00-4:00 PM (UC 503)

-In this session, participants will discover how to structure “jigsaws” into an engaging activity both in on-line and face-to-face learning contexts.
-In Sarah’s course, Fluency and Comprehension for Linguistic Diverse Learners, Sarah leveraged the videoconferencing technology Zoom, features from Canvas, and Google Docs to break students into smaller groups.
+In this session with Sarah Capitelli (associate professor, teacher education, School of Education), participants will discover how to structure “jigsaws” into an engaging activity in both online and face-to-face learning contexts.
+In Sarah’s course, Fluency and Comprehension for Linguistic Diverse Learners, Sarah leverages the videoconferencing technology Zoom, features from Canvas, and Google Docs to break students into smaller groups.
 In these groups, students participate in a Jigsaw, a cooperative learning strategy where groups of students work together to deconstruct an aspect of an assignment or reading, and then come back together as a class to teach each other what they’ve learned.
-Jigsaws are engaging student activities which facilitate peer-to-peer learning, help form a deeper understanding of the material and generate greater recall.
+Jigsaws are engaging student activities which facilitate peer- to-peer learning, help form a deeper understanding of the material, and generate greater recall.

 Incorporating Industry Interviews into the Classroom via Zoom